© 2021 Snekguy. All rights reserved.

 He wanted to remove his wet clothes, but without anywhere obvious to hang them, he preferred to just wait for his host to return.
 What was her deal, anyway?
 She had told him that she didn’t have a working phone, but she’d probably surmised that there wasn’t really anywhere else for him to go.
 The company meeting was a write-off, just like his car.
 All he could do now was wait for the storm to clear.

-He noticed something sitting on a small table by the windows.
+He noticed something sitting on a small table by the window.
 It was a phone.
 He glanced over the backrest of his seat to check if the woman had come back yet, then slowly rose to his feet, walking over to examine it.
-It was an old rotary phone, and when he lifted the receiver to his ear, he heard nothing but static.
+It was an old rotary phone, and when he lifted the receiver to his ear, he heard nothing but an electrical hum.

 “The phone lines are down because of the storm, I’m afraid.”